decaf-dev/obsidian-view-count/README.md

 **Excluded paths** - The folder paths that should be excluded from view count tracking.
 Please separate individual paths by commas. e.g. `folder1,folder2/inner`

 **Save view count to frontmatter** - Save the view count to a frontmatter property in each note.
 This is useful if you want to query for the view count using the DataView plugin.

+This setting makes view count available on mobile.
+In the near feature, this will not be needed.

 The view count information for all files is stored in `.obsidian/view-count.json`.
 This setting is optional, as it duplicates data that already exists.
 However, it makes the view count more accessible for [DataView](https://obsidian.md/plugins?id=dataview) and other plugins because it is available in the frontmatter of the note.